GoogleCloudPlatform/community/tutorials/using-flask-login-with-cloud-datastore/index.md

 ```

-The same approach can be used to persist/update entity data using the entity model.
+The same approach can be used to persist/update entity data using the entity class/model.
+This technique can let Firestore in Datastore mode be a drop-in replacement for your relational database with little to no code changes.

 ## Useful links